SegoCode/RepositoryTemplate/README.md

 ### Quick Start

-Provide a simple, step-by-step guide on how to set up and start using the application immediately after installation.
+Provide a simple, step-by-step guide on how to set up and start using the application.

 > [!IMPORTANT]
 > Highlight critical information about the application setup or initial configuration that users must be aware of.